jkutner/jkutner.github.com/_posts/2020-12-29-program-minecraft-with-python.md

 Open a terminal because you'll need to run several commands.
 On MacOS you can open `Terminal.app` and on Windows you can open `cmd.exe`.

 To run the commands in this tutorial, you'll need to install [Pack](https://buildpacks.io/docs/tools/pack/), which requires that you also install [Docker](https://www.docker.com/products/docker-desktop).
 Click those links and follow the installation instructions.
-Then make sure every thing is working by running the following commands:
+Then make sure everything is working by running the following commands:

-(warning: do not include the `$` character in your commands.
-That's only meant to show the prompt.
+(warning: do not include the `>` character in your commands.
+That's only meant to show the [prompt](https://www.lifewire.com/command-prompt-2625840).
 On Windows this will look something like `C:\>`)

 ```
-$ docker ps
+> docker ps
 CONTAINER ID        IMAGE               COMMAND             CREATED

-$ pack --version
+> pack --version
 0.15.1
 ```